jnfran92/adaptive-boxes/graph/README.md

 # Graph

-Here we process the partitions' data.
+Here we analyze the rectangular decomposition using Graphs.